pombredanne/https-github.com-z88dk-z88dk.wiki-/Classic--Maths-Libraries.md

 The library can be linked with the following options: `-fp-mode=mbf32 -lmbf32`

 Typically using the mbf32 will result in a roughly 20% decrease in floating point performance when compared to genmath/math48.
 However, the size of your application will be greatly reduced.

+The library isn't distributed with z88dk, but can be downloaded, compiled and used on 8080 targets (See https://github.com/z88dk/z88dk/blob/master/libsrc/math/mbf32/z80/math_mbf32.asm for details).

 ## `-lmbf64` - (64 bit maths from Microsoft)